- Black screen errors can usually be blamed on games or media players taking over your entire screen.

 - Go to Nvidia Control Panel and change the frequency to 50Hz.

 This might not work for all users but it’s worth checking out.
 If you don’t use Nvidia graphics, try changing these settings from Catalyst Control Center.

-To check if your graphics card is overheating, we advise you to use temperature monitoring software such as AIDA64 Extreme.
+To check if your graphics card is overheating, we advise you to use temperature monitoring software.
 These applications allow you to monitor both CPU and GPU temperature, so you can keep a close eye on your graphics card.

 Many users tend to overclock their hardware in order to achieve better performance.
 Overclocking your hardware is relatively simple, but overclocking puts extra stress on your components reducing their lifespan.